 For the first few months, as we created FC1, the immortal words of Hunter S. Thompson hovered over us on a large whiteboard (or what FC stalwart Carol Spencer more appropriately calls a "wipeboard") near the front of world headquarters: "Faster, faster!
 Until the thrill of speed overcomes the fear of death."

 For FC2, that was replaced by the immortal words of The Boss: "The sun don't shine on a sleepin' dog's ass."

 But the real words to magazine by come out of the mouths of the Fast Company team as they go about the work of creating an issue.
 We save these gems on two other "wipeboards" so we can hear ourselves work.
 Here's a sample:

 - "Have you worked extensively with frogs?
 Have you worked extensively with frogs in boiling water?"
 Eric Matson, Consultant Debunking Unit, researching the boiled frog story in FC1.

 - "The thing about Fabio is -- wherever he goes, there's wind."
-Pat Mitchell, art director, laying out this issue's "lose your heart, keep your job" story.
+Patrick Mitchell, art director, laying out this issue's "lose your heart, keep your job" story.